GoogleCloudPlatform/community/tutorials/godoc-for-github-on-k8s.md

 Ambassador clones the GitHub repository, builds the container for the service, and deploys the container into a Kubernetes pod.
 This process will take a few minutes; you can follow the build process in the **Projects** tab of the Ambassador user interface.

-When the build is complete, visit https://YOUR_DOMAIN.edgestack.me/doc/ in your browser and see your Go documentation.
+When the build is complete, visit https://YOUR_DOMAIN.edgestack.me/doc/ in your browser to see your Go documentation.

 ## Next steps